apiel/isomor/Docs/getting-started/Angular.md

 The method `uptime` is calling the NestJs uptime service, returning the server uptime.

 To inform the transpiler that this class is used on the frontend and the backend to exchange data, you need to set the decorator `@isomor` to the class.
-This decorator will tell to the transpiler to build a communication interface between the browser and the client.
+This decorator will tell to the transpiler to build the communication between the browser and the client.

-> **Note:** The sub-folder of `./server` folder will not be transpiled.
+> **Note:** The sub-folders of `./server` folders will not be transpiled.

 > **Note:** it is also possible to use isomor without decorator with the environment variable `NO_DECORATOR=true`.
 Then all the class defined in the root of `./server` folder will be transpiled.